 Price, who last year travelled more than 100 000km to tell the stories of 52 exceptional agriculturalists, told kykNET TV presenters Elsa Esterhuizen, Johrné van Huyssteen and Hendri Myburgh that he believes in the power of the agricultural industry to promote social cohesion.

 “I’m the last person who should be an agricultural ambassador just because of the way I grew up with perceptions, like many South Africans, about agriculture and farmers.
 I had a Damascene conversion when I realized that, contrary to public perception, our farmers are committed to bring about much-needed change.”

-Louwrens, who is the Strategy Director for YehBaby, a leading digital agency, told Henk Joubert, a Pretoria FM presenter, that they are committed to inspiring South Africans with the “true face of agriculture”.
+Louwrens, who is the Strategy Director for YehBaby Digital Creatives and Brand Managers, a leading digital agency, told Henk Joubert, a Pretoria FM presenter, that they are committed to inspiring South Africans with the “true face of agriculture”.

 He admits, however, that there still is a major gap between how many white and black people experience the industry, and Food For Mzansi is the ideal platform to help South Africans overcome the gap.

 “There is a value chain that includes many people and many networks, and it is part of what we are trying to make people aware of.
 There are various career opportunities that most people never knew about.
 There are so many more options than just owning a farm or working on one.”